Georgian Land Forces: Equipment history and domestic production

 During the 2008 Russo-Georgian War, the Georgian military suffered numerous material losses, including newly updated tanks and infantry fighting vehicles that were left behind during the ceasefire and captured or destroyed by Russian troops.
-After the war, Georgia started filling these gaps with renewed agreements and increased its efforts to enhance the country's defence capabilities.
-Due to lack of support from its allies and Russian-imposed weapons delivery blockades, Georgia found itself in need of alternatives.
+After the war, Georgia started filling these gaps with renewed agreements, and increased its efforts to enhance the country's defence capabilities.
+Due to lack of support from its allies and Russian-imposed weapons delivery blockade, Georgia found itself in need of alternatives.

 Until 2009, Georgia was only able to produce uniforms and body armor, which were still so limited in amount that it never met requirements, thus making Georgia still dependent on foreign suppliers.
 Georgia uses a series of domestically-produced equipment which have been in mass production since 2009.
 These include up to seven land based vehicles, diverse weapons and aerial vehicles for reconnaissance.

 After several years of development the country unveiled its first locally-produced armoured personnel carrier, the Didgori.
 In 2012 the second domestically developed combat vehicle, called the Lazika Infantry Fighting Vehicle was unveiled, however its status remains unclear to this date.
 Several other objects such as the ZCRS-122 have started a Georgian arms industry and reduced dependency on foreign suppliers to some extent.

 The largely unofficial arms blockade was eventually lifted as a result of the 2014 Wales summit.
 Georgia made several deals with France in 2015 to acquire more advanced air defence radars and missiles such as the GM-200 / GM-403 and Mistral systems, which were delivered in 2018.
 Further cooperation and contracts are planned to keep improving capabilities in that area.

 In January 2018, Georgia also received some 72 FGM-148 missile launchers and a first batch of around 410 missiles from the United States to enhance its anti-tank defence capabilities.